Cullen, Patricia L.

 Doctor of Nursing Practice

 Research Question: In the absence of current culturally based nutrition education at a northern California pediatric clinic, will a Latino and technology based nutrition education modality for the delivery of nutrition education to parents of Latino patients ages one year to 18 years old increase their nutrition knowledge?
 Purpose: To improve outcomes in the parents’ nutrition knowledge in order to improve the patients’ health status and promote future healthy nutrition behaviors.
 Methods: The project was a quasi-experimental pre-test post-test quantitative design.
 The primary outcome measures for the project included the difference between the pre-test knowledge survey from the post-education module survey to determine the immediate impact of nutrition education.
 The survey had a multiple-choice design.
 Upon completion of the survey, the participants were instructed to watch a short (six minutes) nutrition education module on fruits and vegetables delivered though iTunes on an iPad.
 Outcomes and Results: The paired samples t-test revealed there was a significantly higher average knowledge score on the post-test than the pre-test, t(129) = -2.364, p<0.05.
 This project provides a framework for future studies involving the use of culture and technology based nutrition education modules.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Yoon, Lia H., "Using an Electronically Delivered and Culturally Based Nutrition Module to Educate Latino Parents" (2015).
-All Regis University Theses.
+Regis University Student Publications.
 677.